fossid-ab/dependency-analysis-config-templates/README.md

 # FossID-DA Sample Configuration Files

-This repository contains ready-to-use configuration files for FossID Dependency Analysis (FDA) that include all available settings that apply to each programming language ecosystem it can analyze.
+This repository contains ready-to-use configuration files for FossID Dependency Analysis (FDA).

-Each configuration file is organized into logical sections:
+The repo structure mirrors the supported dependency ecosystems.
+Each config file includes all the settings that apply to that ecosystem and is organized into logical sections:

 - `[dependency-analysis.system_settings]`: Language/package manager versions and OS settings
 - `[dependency-analysis.scan_options]`: Controls how FDA processes manifests and source files